babeltrace2-convert(1)

 conversion graph without an explicit instantiation through the

-option.
+--component option.
 An implicit component is easier to create than

-an explicit component: this is why the convert
+an explicit component: this is why the convert command exists, as you

 can also create and run a conversion graph with the generic